RyanTopps/ToppsEncryptionMethod/README.md

 PRIVATE:
 private byte[] Encrypt(byte[] Data, byte[] key, byte[] IV, int Type, int mode) Used for AES/TDES encryption private byte[] Decrypt(byte[] Data, byte[] key, byte[] IV, int Type, int mode) Used for AES/TDES decryption

+NOTES about C# demo:
+Demo is limited to data sizes of a byte array in Visual Studio(approx 2GB).
+CTEM's and OTEM's encrypt should be modified to read in chunks of the data to encrypt if the implmentation is to be used with larger files.
+I will get around to commenting the code for OTEM when i get a chance.